 Hesaraghatta grasslands-Escape from congested Bangalore city for a quick refreshing head out.
-Make it a solo, couple or a group road trip to Hesaraghatta grasslands.
-Respect the local culture & mother nature.
+Make it a solo, couple, or a group road trip to Hesaraghatta.
+I urge you to respect the local culture & mother nature.

-You can take solo, couple or group day trip in around Bangalore within the radius of 50- 150 Km.
-The best part of these tourist places near Bangalore is that they are still somewhat less crowded, green and gives you a much-needed detox from city’s full life.
+You can take a solo, couple, or a group day trip around Bangalore within a radius of 50- 150 Km.
+The best part of these tourist places near Bangalore is that they are still somewhat less crowded, green and gives you a much-needed detox from the city’s full life.

 NOW IS THE BEST TIME TO VISIT HESARAGHATTA